Here’s one. You may know some variant of it already?

 There are undoubtedly many more.

 To me, the second telling seems a touch less romantic and motivational.
-Unless you, of course, are a huge fan of global management consultancies and ad agencies—of course you are, who could blame you?.
+Unless, of course, you are a huge fan of global management consultancies and ad agencies.
+Of course you are, who could blame you?

-It is about focusing on the aspects of the creation story that are essential, that informs and resonates with your mission and purpose as a brand — and will connect with your audience (the why you exist, as much as the who and how).
-Then it can become part of the powerful and meaningful story that connects your people and your audience to your brand.
+It’s about focusing on the aspects of the creation story that are essential, that informs and resonates with your mission and purpose as a brand — that will connect with your audience (the why you exist, as much as the who and how).

 Do you have a compelling creation-story or a simple narrative that builds meaning?